State Parks Permit Information

 Issued permits and acceptable identification must be brought to the park and shall upon request, be shown to law enforcement officers and other authorized personnel.

 The district office must be notified of cancellations prior to the date of the proposed event and the permit must be returned to the district office.
 Permits are not transferable.

 Special use permits are required for certain activities including, but not limited to: group use, use of pavilions, meetings, weddings, shows, community events, scientific research, and gathering of forest products.
 Each special use permit shall be considered on its own merit and must be compatible with the functions and purposes of each individual area.

 Special use permit requests must be submitted at least 45 days before the requested date of use.
 For more information, contact the district office on where the park is located.

-Download the Special Use Permit here: Special Use Permit Oahu
+For Oʻahu parks, Download the Special Use Permit application here: Special Use Permit Oahu

 Permits involving a commercial aspect (including a fee for participation) and fund-raising activities may require approval by the Board of Land and Natural Resources.
 Therefore proposed commercial events should be requested no less than 90 DAYS in advance.

 Permits are required for groups of 26 or more picnickers or other day users.
 Permits may be issued for hours between 7:00am and midnight of the same day except for park areas that are normally closed before midnight.

 Minors below the age of 18 who stay beyond 7:00pm must have adult supervision of 1 responsible adult for every 10 or fewer minors.